MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 ## 5-1.
 SNP annotation with SnpEff
-[SnpEff](https://pcingola.github.io/SnpEff/) is a program that uses the gene annotations in a `.gff` file format and the genomic position of each SNP to annotate the VCF file with the potential impact of genetic variants on genes and proteins, including changes in amino acids.
+[SnpEff](https://pcingola.github.io/SnpEff/) is a program that uses gene annotations in a `.gff` file and the genomic position of each SNP to annotate the VCF file with the potential impact of genetic variants on genes and proteins, including changes in amino acids.

 If you work on a model species which already has a database reported in snpEff, you are lucky!
 If not, you need to build a SnpEff database.